Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Revision of Guides

-This section describes the policies for revising the assessment form and Code of Conduct.
-Revision on either of these two repositories must be approved by project leader and follow the GitHub Flow Model.
-Additionally, Pull requests for revision of either guide must tag multiple TL's, a project leader, and another classmate.

 * Policies for revising the assessment form
-  * 😞 = Revision on unassigned and assigned sections of the assessment form are made without approval, do not follow the GitHub Flow model, and lack a Pull request
+  * :disappointed: = Revision on unassigned and assigned sections of the assessment form are made without approval, do not follow the GitHub Flow model, and lack a Pull request
-  * 😕 = Revision on assigned sections of the assessment form are made with approval and follow the GitHub flow model, but lack a Pull request
+  * :confused: = Revision on assigned sections of the assessment form are made with approval and follow the GitHub flow model, but lack a Pull request
-  * 😐 = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags a TL
+  * :neutral_face: = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags a TL
-  * 😃 = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs and Project manager
+  * :smiley: = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs and Project manager
-  * 😎 = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs, a Project manager, and another non Project-manager classmate
+  * :sunglasses: = Revision on assigned sections of the assessment form are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs, a Project manager, and another non Project-manager classmate

 * Policies for revising the code of conduct
-  * 😞 = Revision on unassigned and assigned sections of the code of conduct are made without approval, do not follow the GitHub Flow model, and lack a Pull request
+  * :disappointed: = Revision on unassigned and assigned sections of the code of conduct are made without approval, do not follow the GitHub Flow model, and lack a Pull request
-  * 😕 = Revision on assigned sections of the code of conduct are made with approval and follow the GitHub flow model, but lack a Pull request
+  * :confused: = Revision on assigned sections of the code of conduct are made with approval and follow the GitHub flow model, but lack a Pull request
-  * 😐 = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags a TL
+  * :neutral_face: = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags a TL
-  * 😃 = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs and Project manager
+  * :smiley: = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs and Project manager
-  * 😎 = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs, a Project manager, and another non Project-manager classmate
+  * :sunglasses: = Revision on assigned sections of the code of conduct are made with approval, follow the GitHub flow model, and a Pull request that tags multiple TLs, a Project manager, and another non Project-manager classmate